CANDELbio/mantis-viewer/images.md

 ![Image Controls](images/image_controls.png)

-From the Image Controls you can toggle the presence of a legend on the image that indicates which markers are currently visible and the channels they are selected for.
+From the Image Controls you can toggle the presence of a zoom inset indicator and a legend on the image that indicates which markers are currently visible and the channels they are selected for.
 Once [segmentation data]({% link segmentation.md %}) has been loaded, the Image Controls can also be used to adjust segmentation visualization settings.

 ## Selected Regions and Populations